Aortic Artery

 What is the Aorta?

-The aorta is the largest artery in the human body, responsible for transporting oxygen-rich blood from the heart to the rest of the body.
+The aorta is the largest artery in the human body, transporting oxygen-rich blood from the heart to the rest of the body.
 Originating from the left ventricle of the heart, it ascends and arches over the heart and then descends through the chest (thoracic aorta) and into the abdomen (abdominal aorta), branching off into smaller arteries that supply blood to vital organs and tissues.

 Aorta